Foster Care Christian Collaborative

 Prevention

 CarePortal is a technology platform that connects the needs of vulnerable children and families through social workers to local participating churches, giving churches a real-time opportunity to respond.
-CarePortal is managed in Brevard County by Get Too Attached.
+CarePortal is managed in Brevard County by Equipped and Encouraged.

 • Receive email communications with real-time needs of children at risk of coming into foster care, children reunifying with their parents, and children in relative/non-relative care through CarePortal.